 A friend who brought a vehicle from the USA to sell in Ghana was surprised when a potential buyer called him and offered to pay for the full cost of the vehicle in cash (which is the norm).
 I believe we can all relate with this practice and do not see anything wrong with it.
 Many will ask, “what is the big deal in this; after all the asking price for the vehicle is what the buyer is offering”.
 There is everything wrong with this transaction and one need to ask questions when there are suspicions.

-All over the world, the automobile industry (especially the second hand dealership garages) has emerged one of the money washing avenues used by criminals.
+All over the world, the automobile industry (especially the second hand dealership garages like this Japanese Auto Repair) has emerged one of the money washing avenues used by criminals.
 This type of money laundering chain is complicated and relies on trust.
 That is, a big ask in any criminal activity, particularly in the automobile business.

 The automobile industry is vulnerable to criminal activities as the vehicles are used to transport illegal drugs and money by hiding them in the door compartments, seats, secretly designed compartments or any other space that can hide it.

 Money laundering in the automobile industry in Ghana is gaining root as criminals are using so many means of washing their dirty money.
 One of the ways used by these criminals is vehicle trade-in.
 Vehicle trade-in is the process of exchanging ones vehicle for another vehicle and either by topping up with cash or getting refund of cash from the person.
 This practice is very common in some parts of the world such as USA, UK and Europe.
 Criminals have capitalized on this practice to wash their dirty money by taking their luxury vehicle (for example Maserati) to a dealership garage in exchange for less expensive car (for example Toyota Corolla) and asking the dealer pay him the difference in value of the two cars in cheque.